Founded in 1958.

 Finally, in 2002, after many years of miracles mixed with trying circumstances, the first villagers moved onto campus, and the first steam-bent wooden rocking chair was manufactured in the factory.

-Shortly thereafter, the first church service was held at the village, led by Rev. Gary Williams, who plants deaf churches within the hearing churches of Kingston.
-There were nearly 60 deaf present that Sunday, and ever since, it has been a joy to watch the deaf worshipping, fellowshipping, and growing in Christ Jesus.
+Shortly thereafter, the first church service was held at the village, led by Rev. Gary Williams, who plants Deaf churches within the hearing churches of Kingston.
+There were nearly 60 Deaf present that Sunday, and ever since, the Deaf have been worshipping, fellowshipping, and growing in Christ Jesus at JDV.

 - Keep us operating by giving to our General Fund